Akse1-73/Trial/Example of README.md

 This is my **_first_** attempt on Github.

-If you want to contact me you can reach me at:
+If you want to contact me I can be reached at:

 + Alexis.Athanasiou@bicworld.com  or at: